UTNkar/documentation/content/hall_of_fame/_index.md

 - Added SSL certificates to the sites hosted on GleSys
 - Added Guides to the documentation
 - Changed so that postfix uses SMTP
+- Became the first project manager for Digitalization committee
+- Introduced cloudflare origin certificates instead of using certbot
+- Migrated all separate Google suites to the unions main Google suite
+- Setup SPF, DKIM and DMARC for all domains for better email deliverability

 #### Johan Snider - (2017-2018)
 *System Administrator* - contact: \[[e-mail](mailto:johan.snider@gmail.com)\]